 Seat fillers are given a lot of rules.
 The gist is they don’t want you to have your phone out taking photos and asking for autographs.
 Don’t argue with anyone who claims you are in their seat.
 We had to leave our wristbands and ribbon pins on at all times so that the seating coordinators knew who they could pull from seats towards the back to fill the spots of winners and presenters.
 All in all, I changed seats about 7 different times.
 It kept things interesting!

 The first seat I was in was directly behind Tony Hale who was busy talking to D’Arcy Carden from the Good Place.
-In front of Tony was Julia Louis-Dreyfus, Ted Danson, and Kristen Bell.
-Later in the night, I was moved next to friends of Sterling K. Brown and Amy Poehlar both of whom came to chat with them on commercial break.
+In front of Tony were Julia Louis-Dreyfus, Ted Danson, and Kristen Bell.
+Later in the night, I was moved next to friends of Sterling K. Brown and Amy Poehler both of whom came to chat with them on a commercial break.
 I was also thrilled when I got moved to an aisle seat.
 Hugh Grant walked next to me twice.

 It was such a wonderful experience to get to witness the show in person and see all of the moving pieces.
 One of the most interesting things to see was the camera crews moving around the find the various nominees.
 While seat fillers are threatened with being kicked out if they take any photos before or during the show once it ends you can take them.
 I had an easier time with photos at the Creative Emmys because I had a friend with me to help me out.
 This show was trickier because so many people were ready to leave as soon as it ended to head out to the parties.